top of page

 Wild Therapy residential, Ecodharma, Catalunya, Spain

 This course will help you to develop a deeper understanding of ecopsychological practices – both experientially and theoretically.
 You will be supported to deepen a nature-based practice and appreciate its therapeutic value and applications.
 Aimed at trainee or practising therapists and those who are interested in the relationship between therapy and nature-based approaches, we will explore how ecopsychological approaches can be resourcing and supportive in working one to one, as well as within other settings and groups.
 I'll be supported by Justin Roughley. *This event is fully booked.
-Please contact Ecodharma via the 'information and booking' link to be added to the waiting list*.
+Please contact Ecodharma to book.

 23rd June (one day event)